Before you ask, yes, Sue knew The King’s Demons was only two episodes long. In fact, she could barely contain her

-Sue: Come on, Tegan, just take it back to your room and think really hard about Simon Le Bon or Gary Kemp.
+Sue: Come on, Tegan, just take it back to your room and think really hard about Simon Le Bon.

 The Doctor has had enough of Tegan’s bleating and he threatens to take her home.

-Sue: You can’t blame the Doctor.
-She really is a stroppy cow.
+Sue: You can’t blame the Doctor; she really is a stroppy cow.
 And if by some miracle he does end up missing her, he could always ask Kamelion to impersonate her.
 Sorted.

 The credits roll.

 Sue: So that was the end of Peter Davison’s second season?

 Sue: That was rushed.
 I think they were desperately trying to pad out the season, and they just threw that together when time was running out.
 The performances were okay, and the sets and locations were very nice, but it didn’t go anywhere.
 Who cares?

 Me: What are you going to give it?